 If you want to stay in nicer hotels and travel more comfortably (with flights or luxury buses), eat more seafood, and take more tours and activities, this is doable with a budget of $50-$60 per day.

-Finally, if you want to stay in luxurious hotels, eat continental food, fly around the country, and do more typical tourist things, prepare a budget of +$100 per day.
+Finally, if you want to stay in luxurious hotels, eat continental food, fly around the country, and encounter some unique experiences and do more typical tourist things, prepare a budget of +$100 per day.

 However, keep in mind that if you plan to spend more time on some of the islands in Southern Thailand, increase your daily budget as everything is more expensive there.